baudneo/cync-lan/docs/DNS.md

 ;; MSG SIZE  rcvd: 62
 ```
 In the example above, `cm.gelighting.com` returns `10.0.1.14` which is the IP address of the machine running cync-lan.
-After power cycling Cync devices, the devices will start trying to connect to `10.0.1.14`.
+After power cycling Cync devices, the devices will ask pi-hole for the Cync cloud server IP and pi-hole will return `10.0.1.14`.
+After the device receives the IP, it will connect to the local server running cync-lan.

 :warning: **Don't forget to power cycle all your Wi-Fi Cync devices** :warning: